substitute03/snake-ng/README.md

   - Deliver the parcels to the delivery points.
 When a parcel is delivered, it will be unwrapped and reveal a pellet.
 Consume pellets to score points.
 If you push a parcel out of bounds, it will respawn in a random location on the gameboard.
 Parcels are indicated by brown cells, and delivery points are indicated by grey cells.
 - **Portal**
   - Pellets are now portals.
 Two pelllets will now spawn at the same time, and consuming a pellet will cause the Snake to appear at the other pellet.
+- **Shadow**
+  - You now play alongside a shadow of yourself.
+Collect pellets without colliding with yourself or your shadow; but beware, if your shadow consumes a pellet, your score will be reduced by one.
+- **Bounce**
+    - When you consume a pellet, the direction of the snake will now be reversed.

 ## High Scores